MRV Data Accelerators

 Balancing an overhaul, expectations, and urgency

-At the same time, we were wrapping up a major data infrastructure overhaul paired with a massive UI/UX revamp — still scrambling to deliver essentials like data validations, satellite-based pre-fills, and other features customers had come to expect from the legacy platform.
+At the same time, we were wrapping up a major data infrastructure overhaul paired with a massive UX/UI revamp — still scrambling to deliver essentials like data validations, satellite-based pre-fills, and other features customers had come to expect from the legacy platform.

 With just a month until launch, it was critical we release a key data accelerator: Duplicate Data.
 Our initial plan was to reimplement the legacy version, but further analysis revealed it left key use cases unaddressed, posing a major risk to our relationship with Cargill.